3-hydroxyisobutyryl-CoA hydrolase

+The enzyme characterised from pig heart and Phaeodactylum tricornutum hydrolyses 3-hydroxy-2-methylpropanoyl-CoA to coenzyme A and the acid, 3-hydroxyisobutyric acid, which forms the thioester in the starting material.
+The reaction is part of a sequence that breaks down the amino acids valine and isoleucine.
+Deficiency of the enzyme in humans can cause a rare disease with three subtypes.

-This enzyme belongs to the family of hydrolases, specifically those acting on thioester bonds.
+This enzyme is a hydrolase, specifically one acting on thioester bonds.
 The systematic name is 3-hydroxy-2-methylpropanoyl-CoA hydrolase.
 Other names in common use include 3-hydroxy-isobutyryl CoA hydrolase, and HIB CoA deacylase.
-This enzyme participates in 3 metabolic pathways: valine, leucine and isoleucine degradation, β-alanine metabolism, and propanoate metabolism.
 3-hydroxyisobutyryl-CoA hydrolase is encoded by HIBCH gene.